 The anatomy of a social sector brand.

 A brand is the heart and soul of an NGO or social enterprise.
 It’s the brain and DNA too.
-A brand is also an organization’s rich internal life, and it’s resulting spirit and style.
+A brand is also an organization’s rich internal life, and its resulting spirit and style.
 The personality.
 And the outward appearance to boot.

 In this sense, a brand is the sum of many parts.
 Like us humans.

 But while humans have been studied extensively, brand is still an undeveloped practice in the social sector.
 A brand affects every aspect of a company.
-Yet the discipline often takes a backseat in the hierarchy of needs behind fundraising, staffing, and M&E.
+Yet the discipline often takes a backseat in the hierarchy of needs – behind fundraising, staffing, and M&E.

-It’s possible leaders often deprioritize brand because it’s hard to understand.
-Our clients express a range of challenges on their path to scale.
+It’s possible that leaders often deprioritize brand because it’s hard to understand.
+Our clients express a range of challenges as they try to grow.
 They’ve lost momentum.
 They don’t know how to differentiate themselves to donors and customers.
 Their messaging is falling flat.
 Their team is misaligned internally.
 Their visual identity is bland.

 All these issues seem disconnected at first, but are actually symptoms pointing to a larger problem.

-The diagnosis?
-As a brand consultancy that takes an expansive look at a business, we know these problems are interconnected and deeply rooted.
-These organizations struggle holistically with knowing who they are, where they belong, and how to create habits that support their aims.
+As a consultancy that takes an expansive look at a business, we know these problems are interconnected and deeply rooted.
+These organizations struggle holistically with knowing who they are, where they belong, and how to create habits to support their aims.